AnirudhaBidave/Linux_assignemt/README.md

 also create a showtime.log file to print current time at home directory `touch showtime.log` Now we have to enable the service <br>
 `sudo systemctl enable showtime.service`<br>
-Then change permitions of shell sript to executable <br>
+Then change permission of shell sript to executable <br>
 `chmod a+x showtime.sh`<br>
 Now we are ready to start the service <br>
 `sudo systemctl start showtime.servise`<br>